kinsta-content/node-js-photo-sharing-app/Chapters/10 - Chapter 10/README.md

 ```
 ---

-# 10.3 Adding additional logging with Morgan
+# 10.3 Adding Additional Logging With Morgan

 Let's add some additional logging to our application so that we can see all the requests being made on the frontend: